Death of LaVena Johnson

-LaVena Lynn Johnson (July 27, 1985 – July 19, 2005) was an E3 Private First Class in the United States Army.
-She was found dead in a tent.
-Her death was controversially ruled as a suicide but the evidence of rape and battery led her family to believe the United States Department of Defense covered it up.
+LaVena Lynn Johnson (July 27, 1985 – July 19, 2005) was a soldier in the United States Army who was found dead in a tent in Iraq.
+Her death was controversially ruled as a suicide, but the evidence of rape and battery led her family to believe the United States Department of Defense covered it up.

 Biography

 The daughter of John Johnson, a service veteran, and Linda Johnson, Johnson was born and grew up in Florissant, Missouri.

-The 5'1" African American honor student enlisted in the Army immediately after graduating from Hazelwood Central High School.
+Johnson enlisted in the Army on September 15, 2004, after graduating from Hazelwood Central High School.
 She was deployed to Iraq and stationed in Balad.
 She had been there for eight weeks before her death on July 19, 2005, eight days before her 20th birthday.

 Death and controversy

 Johnson's death was officially ruled a suicide by the Department of Defense.
 However, her father became suspicious when he saw her body in the funeral home and decided to investigate.
 Initially the Army refused to release information, but did so under the Freedom of Information Act after Representative William Lacy Clay, Jr. raised questions about it at the congressional hearings over Pat Tillman's death.